-This particular Mediterranean city is remarkable.
-It looks just like it stepped right out of a postcard.
+This particular Mediterranean city is remarkable and it looks just like it stepped out of a postcard.
 Siena is beautiful and very Italian.

 Think of delicious wheat pasta with a delightful tomato, garlic and cheese fuelled sauce, topped up with mouth-watering Tuscan red wine.
 You’re sitting in a cozy family restaurant on an old cobblestone Piazza, surrounded by historical buildings, in the heart of a city Tuscany.
 That’s how I reimagine the time when I was in Siena.

 Combine this thought with a healthy amount of the Tuscan sun, a commitment-free week and you’ll have a perfect stay in one of Italy’s most charming old cities.

 Personally, I would choose the beauty of Siena over Florence anytime.
 Although am I not saying that you should skip Florence.
 Florence is beautiful.
 But, it feels like a bigger city and it’s packed with tourists, more people walk its streets and there are more sounds.